 - Split your group into pairs.

-- Each person has to start their sentence with the last word spoken by their scene partner.
+- Encourage the pairs to start a conversation.
+The only rule is that each person has to begin their sentence with the last word spoken by their scene partner.